sharkweekthings/plastek/README.md

 2) The early game is going to be a bit rough.
 Once you get Healing Poultice, and a Healing Staff w/ some Potency on it though it will become easier to manage your HP.

-3) If you're experiencing issues with your session invalidating, install the mod [ReAuth](https://www.curseforge.com/minecraft/mc-mods/reauth)
+3) If you're experiencing issues with your session invalidating, install the mod [ReAuth](https://www.curseforge.com/minecraft/mc-mods/reauth).
+This will let you authorize your client at the Server Selection screen, so you hopefully won't need to reload the game.

 ##
 ## Difficulty Adjustment